Nourepide/ComfyUI-Allor-Doc/Writerside/topics/Updating.md

 <procedure>

 1. **Open Terminal**: Navigate to the `ComfyUI/custom_nodes/ComfyUI-Allor` directory.
-You can do this by opening Terminal and using the `cd` command.
+You can do this by opening the Terminal and using the `cd` command.

 2. **Update the Repository**: Update the repository by entering the following command: